 Chronic stress upsets the happy tum

 Resisting the devil so that he will flee from us is no easy matter.
 It means determinedly leaving the cellphone behind, cultivating good habits and choosing healthy foods.

 Researchers have clearly shown that the friendly flora is utterly dependent on resistant starch and plenty of fibre.
-All the tea in China, kefir from the Caucasians and German sauerkraut will not protect us from the chronic stress that upsets the happy tum with whole grains and generally unprocessed food.
+All the tea in China, kefir from the Caucasians and German sauerkraut will not protect us from the chronic stress that upsets the happy tum without whole grains and generally unprocessed food.

+Chronic stress upsets the happy tum